Vascular Cures Research Network

-In September 2016 we hosted the inaugural Vascular Research Summit as a forum for leading vascular surgeon-scientists in North America to share ideas, resources and data in a confidential forum.
-There were 56 surgeon-scientists from 31 leading academic medical centers convened to identify unmet scientific needs and brainstorm collaborative projects that will create and leverage research resources from institutions across the US.
+In February 2018 we hosted the 2nd Annual Vascular Research Summit as a forum for leading vascular surgeon-scientists in North America to share ideas, resources and data in a confidential forum.
+There were 97 leaders from 56 institutions who convened to identify unmet scientific needs and brainstorm collaborative projects that will create and leverage research resources from institutions across the US.
 Learn more about the Research Summit here.

 Collaborative Patient-Centered Research (CPCR) Grants

 Driving collaboration across research centers and leveraging resources to broadly advance science are centerpieces of the Vascular Cures research portfolio.